mduesterhoeft/kotlin-graalvm-custom-aws-lambda-runtime-talk/PITCHME.md

 ### Custom AWS Lambda Runtimes

 - open up AWS Lambda for any programming language
-- is a program that runs the Lambda handler
+- a runtime is a program that runs the Lambda handler
 - can be included in the deployment package

 ---